toaderflorin/eksia/_posts/2017-09-13-web-security.markdown

 What can we do about it?
 Actually two things:

-1. Valdiate inputs: this means checking that the user didn't try to input any funky stuff and warning him if this is the case.
+1. Validate inputs: this means checking that the user didn't try to input any funky stuff and warning him if this is the case.
 2. Sanitize outputs: everything that's rendered to the bage must be HTML escaped.
 This means that script blocks will be displayed as text, and won't be part of the DOM, and thus executed.

 If you are developing with Node / Express, there are plenty of packages to help you safeguard against XSS attacks, such as [helmet](https://www.npmjs.com/package/helmet) or [xssfilter](https://www.npmjs.com/package/xssfilter) etc.